Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

-Although runners are often told that it takes years to build up the necessary muscle even to start seeing any benefits, running still offers many benefits to muscles, joints, and even bones.
+Although runners are often told that it takes years to build the necessary muscle and start seeing any benefits, running still offers many benefits to muscles, joints, and even bones.
 One of the most significant advantages of running is that it strengthens the muscles in the lower body.
-This is because runners use many of their lower body muscles, especially during uphill or incline runs.
+This is because runners use many lower body muscles, especially on uphill or incline runs.

 Running strengthens legs and feet muscles.
-It also strengthens your knees and lower back muscles.
+It also strengthens your knees and lowers back muscles.
 Many people want to go running just for these reasons.

 If you want to know how to build muscles faster, there is no better way than running.
 Running has many benefits, and if you run regularly, you’ll notice positive changes in your body.

 Running improves cardiovascular fitness and contributes to weight loss.
 In addition to burning calories, running helps you build ‘lean body mass.’
 90% of the benefits are obtained from aerobic exercise, and 10% from resistance training.
-Every time you exercise, whether it be weight lifting or running, there is physiological stress on the muscles.
-They respond by becoming stronger so they can better handle the workload needed for your daily activities.
+Every time you exercise, whether weight lifting or running, there is physiological stress on the muscles.
+They respond by becoming stronger to handle better the workload needed for your daily activities.